Scroll to navigation

 RETURN VALUE

 On success mremap() returns a pointer to the new virtual memory area.
-On error, the value MAP_FAILED (that is, (void *) -1) is returned, and errno is set to indicate the error.
+On error, the value MAP_FAILED (that is, (void *) -1) is returned, and errno is set appropriately.

 ERRORS